 There are many types of insulation available in the industry.
 Common garage door insulations are spray foam insulation, foam board insulation, reflective insulation, cellulose insulation, and fiberglass insulation batts.

 There are many benefits of insulated garage doors, but you need to improve your knowledge on them first.
-If you feel that garage insulations are costly or want to create the magic with your own hands, follow these steps from our garage professionals to insulate the garage door with simple materials.
+If you feel that garage insulations are costly or want to create the magic with your own hands, follow these steps from our Denver garage door repair professionals to insulate the garage door with simple materials.

 Insulation and R-value